crvs/coeff-flow/README.md

 - `Boost (v >= 1.54.0)`
 - `Gudhi (v >= 1.3.1)`

-**Note:**
-- In case you are using a different version of `clang`, everything should still compile without problems, but you will need to change the appropriate lines in `CMakeLists.txt`.

 ## Running

 The timing tests presented in [1] can be run easily by simply performing